 This peak is not in the book.
 Published November 2019

-Joes Mountain sits southwest of Beaverdam Pass and is a very high peak (6th highest in the Spring Mountains).
+Joes Mountain sits southwest of Beaverdam Pass and is a very high peak (6th-highest in the South Hills).
 The peak is guarded by thick pine forest on its north and west aspects.
-The mountain’s weakness is its Southwest Face, which is an easy scramble on open terrain directly from an ATV road/trail (FST-268) that comes up from Beaverdam Pass.
+The mountain’s weakness is its southwest face, which is an easy scramble on open terrain directly from an ATV road/trail (FST-268) that comes up from Beaverdam Pass.
 USGS Mahogany Butte

 Southwest Face, Class 2

 Is the major contour line above 7,000 feet actually 7,200 feet rather than 7,400 feet?
 Who knows?
 If it is, then the elevations of both Joes Mountain and Willow Creek Peak are in error.
-The adjoining Ibex Peak Quadrangle DOES have a 7,200-foot contour line on Joes Mountain (the two quads each cover half of Joes Mountain) as does the South Side of Joes Mountain, so it appears that the elevation of Joes Mountain is 7,700 feet, not 7,500 feet.
+The adjoining Ibex Peak Quadrangle DOES have a 7,200-foot contour line on Joes Mountain (the two quads each cover half of Joes Mountain) as does the south side of Joes Mountain so it appears that the elevation of Joes Mountain is 7,700 feet, not 7,500 feet.
 The elevation of Willow Creek Peak is, consequently, 7,620 feet rather than 7,420 feet.
 My altimeter confirmed the higher figures for each of these peaks.
-I did not take the time to run the GPS to render its assessment.
+I did not take the time to run my GPS to render its assessment.